adi-dev/adi-dev/README.md

 # adi-dev.github.io

-This is just a test site to try GitHub Pages :D
+This is just a test site to try GitHub Pages :smile: